isaacnewtonfx/CartoXAI/README.md

 # International M.Sc.
 Cartography Thesis Source Code
 ## Topic: Improving the understanding of Machine Learning predictions through maps

 This repository is the source code developed in Python for the thesis topic above.
-It provides a detailed implementation regarding the technical steps involved in combining Machine Learning, Explainable Machine Learning, and Cartographic Visualizations to enhance the understanding of a black box model (Random Forest), using Digital Soil Mapping as a case study.
+It provides a detailed implementation regarding the technical steps involved in combining Machine Learning, Explainable Machine Learning, and Cartographic Visualizations to enhance the interpretability and understanding of a black box model (Random Forest), using Digital Soil Mapping as a case study.

 **Keywords**: Digital Soil Mapping, Machine Learning, Explainable AI, SHAP, Interpretability, Map, Cartography